-Laundry: some places will offer free laundry service every week and others ask for extra laundry fee (often ranging from $10-$15/ month depending on the amount of clothing).
+Laundry: some places will offer free laundry service every week and others ask for an extra laundry fee ($1- $2/kg)

-Generally, a studio apartment you will be staying in Vietnam would look like this:
+Generally, a serviced apartment you will be staying in in Vietnam would look like this:

-In case you want a place you can call ‘a home away from home’ in Vietnam, we give you the option of staying in a homestay.
-Our homestay hosts are families where at least one member can speak English and express high enthusiasm in hosting an international student for the purpose of cultural exchange.
+Our homestay hosts are families where at least one member can speak English and express high enthusiasm in hosting an international student for cultural exchange.
 Many of our alumni got along extremely well with their families.
 The families live within or not far away from the center area of the cities so we can make sure you can do both cultural immersion and social activities during your stay.
-The facilities at a host family are more or less the same with that of a shared apartment.
-You will have:
+The facilities at a host family are more or less the same as that of a shared apartment.

 Room facilities: Bed, wardrobe, air-conditioner, lights and other room furniture depending on the host family.

 Kitchen & bathroom: the kitchen and (sometimes) the bathroom are shared with other members of the family.
-Most of the time, the family will invite you to eat family meals with them when you are at home.
-Find out about the etiquettes you need to know when homestaying in Vietnam here.
+Most of the time, the family will invite you to eat family meals with them when you are at home

 Laundry: there will also be a shared space for you to clean your clothes with a washing machine and an open area where you can hang the clothes up to dry, you might choose to wash your own clothes or have it washed with clothes of other members of the house.